 |Executive Principal||Caroline Thayre|

 |Clerk to the Local Board, UoBAT Trust Clerk||Caroline Spender|

 I have lived in CRAWLEY since 2006 and joined Pound Hill Infant School as a Parent governor when my son started in early years.
 I have been a parent governor, link governor, vice chair and chair.
 It has been great to have worked with and continue to work with a great team in an outstanding school.

 A hello to all parents, pupils and supporters of Pound Hill Infants Academy.
-I am so pleased to have been accepted onto the Local Board for Pound Hill Infant Academy and hope that I can lend my experience to Amy and the academy as a whole.
+I am so pleased to have been accepted onto the Local Board for Pound Hill Infant Academy and hope that I can lend my experience to Caroline and the academy as a whole.

 I am currently the owner of a local business specialising in workplace investigations, alternative dispute resolution, complaints management and HR services.
 I spend nearly 40 years in public sector industries, many of which were as a senior police officer in a variety of roles.